 These days, buying traditional ads both on external media and online is a competitive game (and, even if you pull out the big bucks, you still might not catch the attention of your customers).

-Add that to the fact that consumers are actively choosing to bypass ads (take pay-to-play streaming platforms like Netflix and the rise of ad blockers) and are more likely to click through to a site if they see a friend recommend it, and you have a solid argument for UGC over traditional marketing.
+Add that to the fact that consumers are actively choosing to bypass ads (take pay-to-play streaming platforms like Netflix and the rise of ad blockers) and are more likely to click through to a site if they see a friend recommend it, and you have a solid argument for UGC to augment traditional marketing efforts.

 UGC works as social proof, too.
-In a 2013 study, 79% of consumers admitted to trusting online reviews as much as in-person recommendations.
+One study shows that 79% of consumers admitted to trusting online reviews as much as in-person recommendations.
 That’s a huge metric.

 Think for a moment about the ALS Association Ice Bucket Challenge.
 The charity challenge went viral for a few months, increasing awareness of the ALS Association (which not many people knew about beforehand) and bagging the company $100 million in donations.
 No small feat.

-Let’s pull this altogether by diving into some UGC campaigns that have really worked.
+Let’s pull this all together by diving into some brilliant UGC campaigns.

 Yoga clothing brand Lululemon wanted to bring their audience together and create a community around their business.
-In 2013, they came up with #thesweatlife campaign, which encouraged their customers to post pictures of themselves in Lululemon gear on Instagram.
+They came up with #thesweatlife campaign, which encouraged their customers to post pictures of themselves in Lululemon gear on Instagram.

 “We created the program as a way to connect with our guests and showcase how they are authentically sweating in our product offline,” says Lululemon brand manager Lesia Dallimore.
 “We see it as a unique way to bring their offline experiences into our online community.”